Cat news

 • I would like to make a donation - what should I do?

 We need to raise the majority of our funds ourselves, so every penny helps!
 Every penny is used to help the cats & kittens in the Gwent area.
-If you would like to make a donation to the Gwent branch then please go to our Donation Page by clicking on the bucket on the homepage!
-Thank you!!
+If you would like to make a donation to the Gwent branch then please go to our Donation Page by clicking on our website http://www.cats.org.uk/gwent-branch Thank you!!

 • There is a feral cat in my garden that keeps having kittens - what should I do?